 I installed Linux Mint, Fedora and KDE Neon along with my Arch Linux system, I updated GRUB this way and now I can boot into any of these systems if I want.
 You can see the screenshot of my GRUB below.

 If you update your kernel

-Unfortunately, this setup of several Linux systems with one bootloader requires that you need to mount all the secondary systems and update GRUB manually every time you update your kernel regardless if it is your Arch Linux or any secondary system.
+Unfortunately, the setup of several Linux systems with one bootloader requires that you need to mount all the secondary systems and update GRUB manually every time you update your kernel.
 If your secondary systems are mounted during the update of Arch Linux, then the manual update is not necessary.
 Also, if you cannot find your secondary system in the GRUB menu after updating, this means that you forget to manually update GRUB.
 Boot in your Arch Linux, mount the second system and update GRUB.

 If this article was helpful, please share it.